Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Cosmic Chronicles/Wisdom From an African Sangoma.md

-# Tales From an African Sangoma
+# Wisdom From an African Sangoma

 Thousands of years ago... a reptilian race from another star system interbred with with humanity, creating hybrid bloodlines.